jatin69/ultimate-tic-tac-toe/README.md

 # E3T
 E3T - Extended Tic Tac Toe

+## Build options

+use this wonderful pyinstaller wrapper app [auto-py-to-exe](https://github.com/brentvollebregt/auto-py-to-exe) and make a single file in no console mode & bundle up all your resources in a single folder say `files`.

 Extending the standard 3x3 tic tac toe to a 9x9 version with new rules.

 ## Development phase